phoenix-t/huawei-block-list/README.md

     - [Usage Behaviors](#usage-behaviors)

+## Statement

+As a solely maintainer for this project, please accept my deepest apologies for mistakes which cause misunderstadning for Huawei brand and customers. **The fact that Huawei P30 Pro initated connections to `beian.gov.cn` is not true.**

+I still maintain this project for my own benefits.
+Please use it at your own risk.
+Please see more info in [next section](#explanation-for-an-existing-of-beiangovcn), on an anaylsis of `beian.gov.cn`

 ## Explanation for An Existing of `beian.gov.cn`

+Please see my [statement](#statement) above

 Due to my responsibility for this hobby research to prevent distributing misleading or misunderstanding information, and suggestions made by other researchers to discover more findings or correct me if I did something wrong. **As an intention for this research I told everyone in Thai, we couldn't and shouldn't make a conclusion in this moment until we can see everything clearly.**